This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 To take account of the importance of sustained high returns, I always measure net returns on capital over a decade, which I think is the minimum needed to gain any insight into the durability of a company’s competitiveness.

-- Rule of thumb: Only invest in a company if its ten-year average net return on capital is above 10%
+- Rule of thumb: Only invest if the ten-year average net ROC is above 7%

 Using profit margin as a supporting indicator of quality